AmolHarsh/PandemicResourceManagmentProject/README.md

 ## Introduction

-This project, created by Amol Harsh in collaboration with Abhigyan Mehrotra, provides a comprehensive environment for data analysis and normalization techniques related to pandemic resource management.
+This project's code and documentation, created by Amol Harsh in collaboration with Abhigyan Mehrotra, provides a comprehensive environment for data analysis and normalization techniques related to pandemic resource management.
 It allows users to manipulate and visualize complex data sets effortlessly, aiming to enhance decision-making in public health crises.

 ## Features